-- None select this for non-PIV cards. - CBPivDataModel.xml used for systems customized for Codebench only.
-If you are using variant cards that do not support iris biometrics, select CBPivDataModelNoIris.xml instead. - CivCertificatesOnly.xml used for CIV cards that do not require CHUID and applet customization. - PivDataModel.xml the standard PIV data model.
+- CivCertificatesOnly.xml used for CIV cards that do not require CHUID and applet customization. - CivCertificatesOnlyCompressed.xml used for CIV cards that do not require CHUID and applet customization, using compressed data. - PivDataModel.xml the standard PIV data model.
 Use for all standard PIV cards or for non US Federal sites who want to implement a PIV Interoperable (PIV-I) card.